The Ultimate Guide to Ethical Investing for Muslim Professionals

 • Choosing Ethical Investment Vehicles

-• Overview of Sharia-Compliant Options: Explore various Sharia-compliant investment options, such as Islamic mutual funds, Sukuk (Islamic bonds), Halal stocks, and real estate.
+• Overview of Shariah-Compliant Options: Explore various Shariah-compliant investment options, such as Islamic mutual funds, Sukuk (Islamic bonds), Halal stocks, and real estate.
 Each option has its own advantages and considerations.

 • Advantages and Considerations: Understand the benefits and considerations of each investment vehicle to make informed decisions.
 For example, Sukuk offer fixed income similar to conventional bonds but comply with Islamic principles.